heremaps/xyz-documentation/docs/cli/basic-features.md

                              '+' for AND , Operators : >,<,<=,<=,=,!=) (use comma separated values to search multiple values of a property) {e.g.
                              "p.name=John,Tom+p.age<50+p.phone='9999999'+p.zipcode=123456"}

-`--spatial` indicate to make spatial search on the space
+`--spatial`  make a spatial search on the space

-`--radius <radius>` indicate to make radius spatial search or to thicken input geometry (in meters)
+`--radius <radius>` indicate a radius for a spatial search, or to thicken the input linestring or polygon (in meters)

-`--center <center>` comma separated lon,lat values to specify the center point for radius search
+`--center <center>` comma separated `lon,lat` values to specify the center point for radius search (best to surround this with quotes)

-`--feature <feature>` comma separated spaceid,featureid values to specify reference geometry (taken from feature) for spatial query
+`--feature <feature>` comma separated `spaceid,featureid` values to specify reference geometry (taken from feature) for spatial query

 `--geometry <geometry>` geometry file to upload for a spatial query (single feature in geojson file)